I have mentioned many times that I do most of my training solo.

 One advantage of this is that it gives me a lot of time to think.

-I often come up with blog post ideas during this time, and a few weeks ago, I was thinking about running in winter and how difficult it can be to find the right winter running gear.
+I often come up with blog post ideas during this time, and one day, I was thinking about running in winter and how difficult it can be to find the right winter running gear.

-Sure, you can use one of those runners world calculators, that gives you recommendations for winter running, but how about real advice for running in cold weather?
+Sure, you can use one of those calculators that give you recommendations for winter running, but how about real advice for running in cold weather?

-It can be hard to know whether you should dress for the windchill or actual temperature.
+It can be hard to know whether you should dress for the wind chill or the actual temperature.

 This is by no means telling you what to do, but just giving you recommendations on what I find to be the most comfortable at 5 degree differences, so first, you have to know how cold is it in your area.